Kurulucifer/tampermonkey-scripts/README.md

 ## Changelog

+01/28/23 - AGUOBA added to the filter list.

 11/27/23 - Changed the preloader so that it works in VODs (?)

 11/24/23 - ABOZO added to the filter list.